alexanderbazhenoff/scripts-pipelines-and-tiny-tools/bareos-scripts/readme.md

     }
 }
 ```
+# Other bareos automation examples:

+Examples how to troubleshoot some things in bareos.
+All parametrs inside of the scripts.

 ## clean_missing_volumes.sh
 This script physically delete non-existent volumes from Pool in the bareos database.
 Just set up your `$poolpath` inside the script and run.

+## purge_all_volumes_from_pool.sh
+Set all voluems in defined pool to "purged" state.
+Set your `$poolname` inside the script and run.